Skip to main content

 Overall, the game's replayability is mixed; while some players appreciate the engaging story and hidden details that encourage multiple playthroughs, others feel that technical issues and a lack of substantial replay value detract from the experience.

-• “It was a really well put together story, with simple to understand events and great scares, along with hidden gems (for Halloween, for example, the front porch of the house has pumpkins on it) that enhance the replay value.”
+• “It was a really well put together story, with simple to understand events and great scares, along with hidden gems (like the pumpkins on the front porch during Halloween) that enhance the replay value.”

 • “Twenty bucks isn't too bad, but there is no replay value, and the buggy fear can cause more frustration than enjoyment.”